serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 }
 ```

-The code should be pretty easy to understand.
-At first we import the AWS SDK which is required to make AWS SDK calls.
-Next up we create a new DynamoDB instance called `dynamo`.
+Here, we imported the AWS SDK, which is required to make AWS SDK calls.
+Then, we created a new DynamoDB instance called `dynamo`.

-After that we fetch the `table` name from the functions environment variables and define our `create` function which includes the logic to insert a new product record into the database.
+We fetched the `table` name from the functions environment variables and defined our `create` function, which includes the logic to insert a new product record into the database.

 Note that we're already using an event shape which corresponds to the AWS API Gateway event definitions.

-Next up we need to add an AWS Lambda component to our `serverless.yml` file.
+Next up, we need to add an AWS Lambda component to our `serverless.yml` file:

 ```yml
 # ... snip